-Within the complex and mutually coupled design landscape, we have developed a first-order analytical model for inflatable reflectors.
-Based on the first-order model, further optimization of corrector optics, as well as tolerance analysis is performed as a function of collecting area and effective focal length (EFL) (F/#).
+Within the complex and mutually coupled design landscape, we have developed a 1st order analytical model for inflatable reflectors.
+Based on the 1st order model, further optimization of corrector optics, as well as tolerance analysis is performed as a function of collecting area and effective focal length (F#).
 This approach determines the optimal design that delivers the required effective collection area utilizing a compact aberration correcting mirror pair.
 The results are presented in the form of solution space contour plots, which serve as a powerful tool for converting scientific requirements to optical system specifications.

 Here we report the design process of a large aperture telescope with an inflatable primary reflector.
-In Sec.
-2 the OASIS optical specification is discussed in conjunction with the concept of operation.
-In Sec.
-3, power arrangement, size requirement for correction optics, and photon collection area are addressed by developing an analytical model based on a fourth-order Hencky model.
-Further optimization of the corrector optics, incorporation of a numerical solution for surface shape, and a performance figure of merit is discussed in Sec.
-4. Section 5 addresses photon collection area as a function of EFL and F/# of the primary mirror in the design space while incorporating additional factors influencing on photon collection area, e.g., as-built Strehl intensity ratio (SIR) and optical transmission.
+In Section 2 the OASIS optical specification is discussed in conjunction with the concept of operation.
+In Section 3, power arrangement, size requirement for correction optics, and photon collection area is addressed by developing an analytical model based on a 4th order Hencky model.
+Further optimization of the corrector optics, incorporation of a numerical solution for surface shape, and a performance figure of merit is discussed in Section 4.
+Section 5 addresses photon collection area as a function of effective focal length (EFL) and F/# of the primary mirror in the design space while incorporating additional factors influencing on photon collection area, e.g., asbuilt Strehl intensity ratio and optical transmission.
 Section 6 discusses the optical design of a field of view (FoV) scanning mechanism for OASIS.
-The baseline design and optical path loss budget of a 14-m OASIS space telescope is discussed in Sec.
-7, followed by a discussion of how to address challenges encountered in the design of inflatable optical systems.
+The baseline design and optical path loss budget of a 14 m OASIS space telescope is discussed in Section 7, followed by a discussion of how to address challenges encountered in the design of inflatable optical systems.